cp2mkc0c023760he/2024-Final-Project/README.md

 ## LSTM Results

-In these results, we have considered as a cuttoff point the currency pairs with a value above 50% in the cross-validation
+In these results, we have considered as a cuttoff point the currency pairs with a value above 50% in the cross-validation for the accuracy metric.

 ![311539719-04faa086-06b1-466e-a77a-b4111dd07013_2](https://github.com/cp2mkc0c023760he/2024-Final-Project/assets/126424332/8ba22b93-9cf7-4bad-9be9-4bb0aec16b79)